microsoft/VFSForGit/VnodeCacheDesign.md

 *File renames*

-When a file is renamed PrjFSKext will update its `VirtualizationRootHandle` and\or `vid` as needed.
+When a file is renamed PrjFSKext will update its `VirtualizationRootHandle` as needed.

 ## Future Enhancements